Written by: Nurudeen Tijani (Wellness and Pain Relief Fitness Coach)

 Here’s why: the root causes of this tendonitis injury include chronic inflammation, magnesium deficiency, and muscle restriction.

-By combining post-workout treatments such as cold therapy (to relieve burning pain), magnesium supplementation (to reduce inflammation), and self-myofascial release (SMR) to alleviate sharp or dull forearm muscle pain, it is possible to heal these injuries within 7-10 days.
+By combining post-workout cold therapy (to relieve burning pain), magnesium supplementation (to reduce inflammation), and self-myofascial release (SMR) to alleviate sharp or dull forearm muscle pain, it is possible to heal these injuries within 7-10 days.

 This process involves performing self-myofascial release (SMR) on the brachioradialis and wrist flexors/extensors at least 2 to 3 times daily.

-Remember that while resting (i.e., taking a break from working out) may provide temporary relief, it will not fix the root cause of the injury.
+Remember that while resting (i.e., taking a break from working out) may provide temporary relief, it will not address the underlying cause of the injury.

 The best way to prevent forearm and wrist injuries is to incorporate self-myofascial release (SMR) into your regular recovery routine.
 SMR keeps the forearms pliable, reducing the risk of muscle restrictions that can lead to tendon strain and injury.